All Episodes

 Yeah, and my goal was to get great people.

-Originally I'd see him around a little bit.
+Originally, I'd see him around a little bit.

 I didn't know him before that.

-And I respected what he did, and he fought hard.
+And I respected what he did.

 He was having some difficulties.